jahvon/flow/docs/cli/flow_workspace_new.md

-## flow list workspaces
+## flow workspace new

-Print a list of the registered flow workspaces.
+Initialize a new workspace and register it in the user configurations.

 ```
-flow list workspaces [flags]
+flow workspace new NAME PATH [flags]
 ```

 ### Options

 ```
-  -h, --help              help for workspaces
+  -h, --help   help for new
-  -o, --output string     Output format.
-One of: yaml, json, doc, or list.
-  -t, --tag stringArray   Filter by tags.
+  -s, --set    Set the newly created workspace as the current workspace
 ```

 ### Options inherited from parent commands